bkVBC/pyinstaller-action-windows/README.md

 # PyInstaller-Action-Windows

-Fork of the PyInstaller-Action-windows that uses a different docker image containing python 3.10.
+Fork of the PyInstaller-Action-windows that uses a different docker image containing Python 3.10.

 Github Action for building executables with PyInstaller